lahirulhr/nova-lock-screen/README.md

 ### Customizing the lock screen

-lock screen page is built with blade views. you can copy them into your resource directory by running `` php artisan vendor:publish --tag="nova-lock-screen.views" `` command then customize them as you want.
+The lock screen page is built with Blade views.
+You can copy them into your resource directory by running `` php artisan vendor:publish --tag="nova-lock-screen.views" `` command then customize them as you want.